fbxyz/respysive-slide/README.md

                        height=600,
                        minscale=0.2,
                        maxscale=1.5,
-                       margin=0.1)
+                       margin=0.1,
+                       custom_theme=None)  # If theme="custom", pass here the custom css url
 ```

-Note that you need an internet connection to present your Slides !
+Note that you need an internet connection to show your Slides !

 ### PDF Export